hydro-project/hydroflow/book/example_4_neighbors.md

 an operator which has multiple inputs; in the following examples we'll extend this to multiple outputs.

-To motivate this, we'll build a simple flow-based algorithm for the problem of *graph neighbors*.
+To motivate this, we are going to start out on a little project of building a flow-based algorithm for the problem of *graph reachability*.
 Given an abstract graph—represented as data in the form of a streaming list of edges—which vertices can be reached from a vertex passed in as the `origin`?
 It turns out this is fairly naturally represented as a dataflow program.

 > **Note on terminology**: In each of the next few examples, we're going to write a Hydroflow program (a dataflow graph) to process data that itself represents some other graph!
 To avoid confusion, in these examples, we'll refer to the Hydroflow program as a "flow" or "program", and the data as a "graph" of "edges" and "vertices".

+## But First: Graph Neighbors
-To work our way up to graph reachability, we'll first start with a simple flow that finds graph *neighbors*: vertices that are just one hop away.
+Graph reachability exercises a bunch of concepts at once, so we'll start here with a simpler flow that finds graph *neighbors*: vertices that are just one hop away.

-Our first Hydroflow program will take our initial `origin` vertex as one input, and join it another input that streams in all the edges—this join will stream out the vertices that are one hop (edge) away from the starting vertex.
+Our graph neighbors Hydroflow program will take our initial `origin` vertex as one input, and join it another input that streams in all the edges—this join will stream out the vertices that are one hop (edge) away from the starting vertex.